Eschatologue/CM_wiki/docs/character-creation/origin/species/londoner.md

 ### British Ingenuity

 You have proficiency with :weapon-pistol: Short-Arms.
-If you are proficient in Martial Weapons, it grants you proficiency with all Firearms.
+If you are proficient in :prof-wp-martial: Martial weapons, it grants you proficiency with all Firearms.

 ### Inferior Athleticism

-You have Disadvantage on Strength-based D20 Test against creatures other than your own species.
+You have :d20-disadv: **Disadvantage** on Strength-based D20 Test against creatures other than your own species.

 ### Mental Resilience

 You have Resistance to :dmg-psychic: Psychic damage.
-You also have :d20-adv: Advantage on saving throws you make to avoid or end the Frightened condition.
+You also have :d20-adv: **Advantage** on saving throws you make to avoid or end the Frightened condition.

 ### Skillful